Clonidine Addiction: Side Effects, Detox, Withdrawal, and Treatment

 Clonidine is most often used in an inpatient treatment setting when it is prescribed for opioid detox because it can sometimes cause unwanted side effects like vomiting or constipation.
 In addition, some people may abuse clonidine or misuse it, which can be life-threatening.

 Although clonidine is less addictive than many other drugs and clonidine abuse isn’t very common, it still has the potential to cause dependence and addiction, especially due to its availability and low cost.
+Also, many people who abuse clonidine also misuse other addictive substances like heroin or prescription painkillers, which have a very high addictive potential.

 One study found that 80 percent of drug detox programs use medications like clonidine and when used under medical supervision, it is a completely safe prescription drug.
 However, prolonged misuse of clonidine can cause serious physical dependence and withdrawal symptoms.
 Some clonidine withdrawal symptoms can even become so severe as to cause death.